 On my recent visit to Salamanca, Spain in the Castile Y León region, I was fortunate enough to have lunch at the famed restaurant, Zorita’s Kitchen.
 It is located on the property of the Hacienda Zorita Hotel, a small luxury hotel.
 This was a perfect stop after touring the University of Salamanca, which dates back to 1218 AD, including its famed library that was founded in 1254 AD.
 Also, the historic city of Salamanca was amazing as well, which is a UNESCO World Heritage Site.
 But I digress.

-You definitely need a car to access the property or you may arrange a local taxi from the nearby town of Salamanca which is easily accessed by bus or train from Madrid.
+You definitely need a car to access the property.
+Or you may arrange a local taxi from the nearby town of Salamanca, which is easily accessed by bus or train from Madrid.
 The property, which sits along the River Tormes that runs through the region, used to house a monastery that dates back to the 14th century.
-Not to worry though, as the small luxury hotel boasts all the modern-day comforts and meets all the high standards of the Small Luxury Hotel brand.
+Not to worry though, as the small luxury hotel boasts all the modern-day comforts.
+Plus meets all the high standards of the Small Luxury Hotel brand.
 Today, the building that used to house the monastery is the wine cellar.
 Also, the four oldest Sequoia trees in Europe are on the property.

 There are 40 rooms and suites throughout the property and if you are lucky enough, you may get one that overlooks the river.
 Regardless of your view, you will still enjoy the property as the garden views are just as beautiful as the river views.
 The property is quite famous as well since, in his time, Christopher Columbus stayed there as a guest for about six months.
 There’s a plaque with a sculpture of him at the front of the property.

 Hacienda Zorita – The Wine Spa